charmeleon-zz/jekyll-archive/_posts/2012-12-02-my-case-for-open-source-software.md

 When I go back to Windows I'm instantly annoyed that I can't open a program on a separate visual screen while my browser starts from cold, and sometimes immediately jump right back.

+So if you're on the edge about taking the GNU/Linux plunge, I can assure you, you won't be sorry.